How to choose a SAFE Synthetic ETF

 Over the past decade, and following complex financial engineering that partially caused the Global Financial Crisis in 2008, synthetic ETFs were treated with caution.

-ETF providers, especially for European Funds tracking US Equities, have recently embarrassed synthetic replication and there are reasons, including incremental returns, why as a more hands-on Investor you may consider them in your portfolio.
+ETF providers, especially for European Funds tracking US Equities, have recently embraced synthetic replication and there are reasons, including incremental returns, why as a more hands-on Investor you may consider them in your portfolio.

 Here is all you need to know about risks involved and how to choose the Best S&P 500 ETF.